 Painted plaster with lead parts

-signed: proper left side of base: "JOHN ROGERS/NEW YORK" inscribed: front of base: "WASHINGTON"
+signed: proper right front corner of base: "JOHN ROGERS/NEW YORK/1879"inscribed: center front of base: "POLO"paper label: on front of base: "310"